 Basically, the higher the DPI rating for your mouse, the less you will have to move the mouse in order to transfer the on-screen cursor from point A to point B across the screen.

 For the greatest feeling of control, while using your gaming mouse, you want to go no lower than 800 DPI when purchasing a gaming mouse.
-This is a worst case scenario; lots of top end gaming mice promise 10 and 20 times that rating.
-This allows you to make rapid, quick fire movements at high speed that are sure to leave you one or two steps ahead of whoever it is you’re playing against.
+This is a worst-case scenario; lots of top-end gaming mice promise 10 and 20 times that rating.
+This allows you to make rapid, quick-fire movements at high speed that are sure to leave you one or two steps ahead of whoever it is you’re playing against.
+If you want to have the full advantage, of course, a great gaming mouse cannot go without a great and responsive gaming monitor.

 The weight of your mouse can impact your game significantly, especially when it comes to speed and longevity of play.
 Unfortunately, most gaming mice weigh what they weigh and there’s nothing you can do about it.
 So you want to consider this factor carefully when trying to make a purchase.